robinozer/housing/README.md

     - Includes a link to this readme file for reference.
     - States the business requirements for the project.
 - **House Prices Study Page**:
-    - The first project requirement is highlighted in an information box.
+    - This page fulfills the first project requirement, which is highlighted in an information box.
-    - The middle section summarizes the correlation study and states its conclusions
+    - The middle section summarizes the correlation study and states its conclusions.
     - The page includes three checkboxes that implement the user stories related to the first project requirement:
         - The first displays a table showing a sample of the dataset.
         - The second shows scatterplots of correlated variables against sale price.